Examples and counter-examples of log-symplectic manifolds: Surgeries for log-symplectic manifolds

 \subsection{Construction \arabic{construction}}

 This first construction produces (possibly) orientable log-symplectic manifolds out of pairs with matching data.
-Below we require the existence of the structure of a Lefschetz fibration.
-This is technically not really necessary, but formulating the surgery without that condition becomes a little messy so we will only do so in more manageable situations (c.f.
-Corollary \ref{theo:fiber sum})

-\begin{buildingblock} Using the language of Theorem \ref{theo:proper local form}, the local model that gives rise to the construction corresponds to the case $w_1 =0$.
-Given a symplectic manifold $(F^{2n-2},\sigma)$, we start with a log-symplectic structure on
+\begin{buildingblock} Using the language of Theorem \ref{theo:general local form}, the local model that gives rise to the construction corresponds to the case when $Z$ has trivial normal bundle.
+Given a cosymplectic manifold $(Z,\sigma,\theta)$, we let